Izzat Klychev: Periods and styles

 The 1960s is the time of Izzat Klycheva's formation and search for new ways in art.
 In 1967, the "Me and My Mother" and "My Turkmenia" painting series "Shearmen"(1964), "Desert" (1964), "Legend" (1964), "Beluji" (1965) were honored by receiving the USSR State Prize.

 Within the same period, Izzat Klychev was working on the «Day of Rejoicing» triptych – the first one in the history of Turkmen arts – that becomes a major occurrence in Soviet creativity.
 The artist demonstrates his new figurative language of open color, which consists of folklore traditions and "austere style" technique.
 This initiative becomes a basisin the further development of Turkmen visual art.

 Izzat Klychev's art is modern, not only because he chooses his material from the daily life, but also because it is rich with the spirit of time which is interweaved with national and international breakings.

 In the late 1960s to early 1970s, Izzat Klychev is especially prolific and this period is marked with the creation of the paintings «Tomorrow is a Holiday» (1972) and «Eastern Tune» (1976).During this period, Izzat Klycheva is rediscovering his beloved Turkmenistan, dedicating his talent to the portraits of ordinary people and cultural figures.
 The portraits of writer Berdy Kerbabayev (1969), Hydyr Deryayev (1977) and many others are unveiled during that time.

 Izzat Klychev's creative development features a special vision of Turkmen women, with his national women types gallery: «Mother» (1967), «Craftswomen» (1969), «Mother's Rejoice"(1967) «Young Turkmen girl» (1979), «Embroiderer» (1969), «Carpet maker» (1968), as well as widely known magnificent and inimitable images of women of Beluja - «Belujian» (1972), «Belujian Woman» (1971).

 One of the specialties of Izzat Klychev's style is the concordant apprehension of other cultures.
-Izzat Klychev travelled a lot and created several comprehensive and sophisticated image series, which visualize the spirit and distinctiveness of the country of his visit and its people: Egypt (1966), Italy (1969, 1981), Cuba (1971), Bulgaria (1976), Ethiopia (1973), Angola (1978) are among some of his destinations which inspired series.
+Izzat Klychev travelled a lot and created several image series, which visualize the spirit and distinctiveness of the country of his visit and its people: Egypt (1966), Italy (1969, 1981), Cuba (1971), Bulgaria (1976), Ethiopia (1973), Angola (1978) are among some of his destinations which inspired series.
 In these works, Izzat Klychev demonstrates himself to be an outstanding landscape artist.

 Starting from tondo «Happiness» (1979), Izzat Klychev's works of the 1980s become cheerful, featured with intense colors, especially in term of contrast of deep red and orange tones.